fsatool/fsatool.github.io/README.md

 # Acknowledgments

 We gratefully acknowledge the support from the National Natural Science Foundation of China (NSFC).

-Please refer to <https://fsatool.github.io/fsatool> for FSATOOL 1.0 document.
-New version is on the webpage <https://gitee.com/chen_changjun/fsatool-2.0/wikis/pages>.